HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

           function delegate(bytes32 signPubKey, bytes32 vrf1, bytes1 vrf2) external payable;

-     Delegate a stake to a previously registered forger.<br>
+     Delegates a stake to a previously registered forger.<br>
      Vrf key is split in two separate parameters, being longer than 32 bytes.<br>
      All the ZEN sent with the transaction will be delegated, and the owner will be the sender address.